MoradMMokhtar/MegaLTR/README.md

 ![Boxplot of LTR-RTs length for both LTR-RTs superfamilies](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids2.Length_boxplot.png)
  - Statistical distribution of LTR-RTs length for all LTR-RTs
   ![Statistical distribution of LTR-RTs length for both LTR-RTs superfamilies](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids2.Length_chart.png)
- - Boxplot of LTR-RTs insertion age for both LTR-RTs superfamilies
+ - Boxplot of LTR-RTs insertion age for all LTR-RTs
   ![Boxplot of LTR-RTs insertion age for both LTR-RTs superfamilies](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids2.TimeK_boxplot.png)
- - Statistical distribution of LTR-RTs insertion age for both LTR-RTs superfamilies
+ - Statistical distribution of LTR-RTs insertion age for all LTR-RTs
   ![Statistical distribution of LTR-RTs insertion age for both LTR-RTs superfamilies](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids2.TimeK_chart.png)
- -  Boxplot of LTR-RT length for each LTR-RTs superfamily (Copia and Gypsy)
+ -  Boxplot of LTR-RT length for each LTR-RTs class
   ![Boxplot of LTR-RT length for each LTR-RTs superfamily (Copia and Gypsy)](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids.Length_boxplot.png)
- - Statistical distribution of LTR-RT length for each LTR-RTs superfamily (Copia and Gypsy)
+ - Statistical distribution of LTR-RT length for each LTR-RTs class
 ![Statistical distribution of LTR-RT length for each LTR-RTs superfamily (Copia and Gypsy)](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids.Length_chart.png)
- - Boxplot of LTR-RTs insertion age for each LTR-RTs superfamily (Copia and Gypsy)
+ - Boxplot of LTR-RTs insertion age for each LTR-RTs class
 ![Boxplot of LTR-RTs insertion age for each LTR-RTs superfamily (Copia and Gypsy)](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids.TimeK_boxplot.png)
- - Statistical distribution of LTR-RTs insertion age for each LTR-RTs superfamily (Copia and Gypsy)
+ - Statistical distribution of LTR-RTs insertion age for each LTR-RTs class
 ![Statistical distribution of LTR-RTs insertion age for each LTR-RTs superfamily (Copia and Gypsy)](https://bioinformatics.um6p.ma/MegaLTR/images/new_test_17.length.ids.TimeK_chart.png)
 #
 ## For more information and help